stan-dev/design-docs/designs/0035-pre-model-gqs.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Stan will support a new block, `generated data`, that is required to appear between `transformed parameters` and the `model` block.
+Stan will support a new block, `latent data`, that is required to appear between `transformed parameters` and the `model` block.
 Variables may be declared in the same way as for other blocks.
 All data types are allowed, including integers.

-Within the `generated data` block, all variables and functions declared in earlier blocks (`functions`, `data`, `transformed data`, `parameters`, and `transformed parameters`) will be available.
+Within the `latent data` block, all variables and functions declared in earlier blocks (`functions`, `data`, `transformed data`, `parameters`, and `transformed parameters`) will be available.
-Variables declared in the `generated data` block will be visible to all later blocks (`model` and `generated quantiries`).
+Variables declared in the `latent data` block will be visible to all later blocks (`model` and `generated quantiries`).

-The `generated data` block allows access to any function not involving the target density, including random number generators.
+The `latent data` block allows access to any function not involving the target density, including random number generators.
 It disallows access to the target log density, so the following operations are not
 available: target function `target()`, target increment statement